Truth and Honesty

 We have slipped away from that set of expectations, and we have descended in many of our communications to a level where the truth might or might not be included in what is being said about any given topic.
 Invented facts and fake news are used with great comfort by too many — and the result is that it is much harder for us to make decisions and know what to believe.

 We should recognize where we are now, and we should make the conscious decision to collectively reinstate our old culture and our old expectations about telling the truth.
-We could do that if we actually decide it is a good thing to do and make the collective decision to do it.
+We could do that if we actually decide it is a good thing to do and make both an individual decision and a collective decision to move in that direction.

-We could call ourselves "Truthers."
-Truthers could be people who agree to tell the truth and who agree to hold others accountable.
+We could literally call ourselves "Truth Tellers,” if we need a label for anything we do.
+Truth tellers could be people who agree to personally tell the truth and who agree to hold others accountable to be truthful as well.

-Telling the truth actually has instinctive roots.
-Telling the truth tends to be a source of pride, honor, and self-definition in many cultures — but those values in most settings tend only to apply to people within the culture, and only exist at their purest levels between cultures in times of Peace.
+Telling the truth actually has instinctive roots relative to our own groups.
+Telling the truth tends to be a source of pride, honor, and self-definition in many cultures — but the unfortunate reality is that those values of pure honesty in most settings tend only to apply to people within the culture, and only exist at their purest levels between cultures in times of Peace.
 They are not the values that exist between cultures in times of war.

-When Sun Tzu wrote The Art of War two thousand years ago, he was opposed to telling the truth.
+When Sun Tzu wrote The Art of Wartwo thousand years ago, he was opposed to telling the truth.
 He basically said telling the truth was a bad and dangerous thing to do relative to your enemies.
-He preached deceit and deception, and his strategies very intentionally used multiple layers of giving misinformation to the world with the goal of defeating your enemy.
+He very explicitly preached deceit and skillful deception, and his strategies very intentionally used multiple layers of giving misinformation to the world with the goal of defeating your enemy.

 Sun Tzu made it very clear that he did not believe there were any relevant ethical standards that should be applied to truth telling in a time of war.
 In Us/Them situations, he recommended that leaders should have a sense of integrity relative to their own troops, but he advocated extreme duplicity relative to the rest of the world.
 War triggered intentional dishonesty for Sun Tzu.

-In our own country today, we are not at war — but we have activated war like intergroup instincts for many of our people in a number of settings, and that has caused people to feel entirely comfortable when lying, rather than using the truth as a standard or expectation for communications or behaviors.
+In our own country today, we are not at war — but we have activated war like intergroup instincts for many of our people in a number of settings, and that has caused some people in some situations to feel entirely comfortable when lying, rather than using the truth as a standard or expectation for their communications or behaviors.

-We now see situations where some people stand in front of cameras and say things that everyone knows are not true, and the people who feel a sense of Us with the speaker accept, condone, and even celebrate grossly inaccurate statements when used as weapons in Us versus Them conflict.
+We now see situations where some people stand in front of cameras and say things that everyone knows are not true.
+That leads us to some very divisive thinking and behaviors.
+The people who feel a sense of Us at an instinct guided level with the speaker who is saying an untrue thing tend to accept, condone, and even sometimes celebrate grossly inaccurate statements when they are used intentionally as weapons in Us versus Them conflict.

 That set of behaviors and those communication approaches will lead us down the path to a very damaged and dysfunctional future as communities and as a country.
 We should want our future as a country to be full of intergroup Peace so that our grandchildren are not damaged by the future we create for them.